abhigyanpatwari/GitNexus

 GitNexus

-Building git for agent context.
+Building nervous system for agent context.

 Indexes any codebase into a knowledge graph — every dependency, call chain, cluster, and execution flow — then exposes it through smart tools so AI agents never miss code.